MechanisM/jquery-icecast/README.md

 # jquery-icecast.js
-jquery-icecast.js is a jQuery plugin that offers a simplistic way to show icecast simple stats on your website.
+jquery-icecast.js is a jQuery plugin that offers a simplistic way to show icecast basic stats on your website.

 To start using, you to do three basic things: